lupyuen/pinephone-emulator/README.md

 -   [Unicorn Emulator for Apache NuttX RTOS on PinePhone](https://github.com/lupyuen/nuttx-arm64-emulator/tree/main)

-# Unicorn Exception at sys_call0
+# Unicorn Exception at NuttX SysCall

-Unicorn is stuck at sys_call0.
+While booting NuttX on Unicorn: NuttX triggers an Arm64 Exception is stuck at sys_call0.
 Is syscall supported in Unicorn?

 ```bash
 $ cargo run